kontent-ai/kontent-ai.github.io/docs/articles/Guidelines-for-Kontent.ai-related-tools.md

 If you follow this recommendation, we can provide you with aggregated analytic data about your tool's usage later on.

-## Topics

-If you want to, you can mark your repository by specific [GitHub topics](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics).
-This ensures, you get to the topic listing and your repository vill be much more accessible.

-> Feel free to use multiple topics.

-* [kontent-ai](https://github.com/topics/kontent-ai) - General topic used in all repositories related to Kontent.ai.
-    * [kontent-ai-integration](https://github.com/topics/kontent-ai-integration) - Repository helps to integrate with other services (see [Integrations info](./Integrations.md) for more).
-    * [kontent-ai-tool](https://github.com/topics/kontent-ai-tool) Repository helps with the tooling around Kontent.ai (SDKs, CLIs, Generators, Mini apps using API etc.).
-    * [kontent-ai-sample](https://github.com/topics/kontent-ai-tool) Repository is showcasing the usage of Kontent.ai.

 ---

 If you have any additional questions or comments, you can contact us directly at devrel@kontent.ai.